 When I was in Moab with my NYC crew, Cory Nachman joined us from Salt Lake City and we both found ourselves in very similar predicaments: Cory had left his job in the city, packed everything in his apartment into the car, and drove down to meet us in the desert.

-As we drove through the desert, watching mesa after mesa disappear, Cory told me that this felt like his last hurrah (at least for a little while).
+As we drove through the desert, watching mesa after mesa disappear, Cory said that this felt like his last hurrah (at least for a little while).
 I guess that being closer to thirty than I am twenty, I understand this.
 These January desert days were the coda to an old chapter we were both finally putting to rest.

 But I’ll be leaving again soon.
 I’m not finished.
 Being finished means I’m not searching anymore, and I think a part of me will always be searching.
 I think we all are.
 I think that’s why we climb mountains in the first place.
 Climb mountains, climb through experiences, and at the end of the ride, if we tried our best, what does it matter what the finish line says anyway?
 For me, it will always be about the journey and not the journey’s end.